-When a new series is released, it is an opportunity for the OSG Technology area to add major new software packages, make substantial updates to existing packages, and remove obsolete packages.
+When a new series is released, it is an opportunity for the OSG Software Team to add major new software packages, make substantial updates to existing packages, and remove obsolete packages.
 When a new series is initially released, most packages are identical to the previous release, but two adjacent series will diverge over time.

 OSG 3.6 (started February 2021) overhauls the authentication and data transfer protocols used in the OSG software stack: bearer tokens, such as SciTokens or WLCG tokens, are used for authentication instead of GSI proxies and HTTP is used for data transfer instead of GridFTP.
 See the OSG GridFTP and GSI migration plan for more details.
 To support these new protocols, OSG 3.6 includes HTCondor 8.9, HTCondor-CE 5, and will include XRootD 5.1.